ef-ctx/CTXPropertyMapper/README.md

 [mapper addMappings:[CTXPropertyMapper generateMappingsFromClass:[Job class]]
 		   forClass:[Job class]];
 ````
-If necessaire you can create your own validations, get inspired by looking at the category `CTXPropertyDescriptor+Validators(h,m)`.
+If necessary, you can create your own validations, get inspired by looking at the category `CTXPropertyDescriptor+Validators(h,m)`.

-### Buil-in validations

-Code borrowed from our inspiration project [KZPropertyMapper](https://github.com/krzysztofzablocki/KZPropertyMapper)

 #### Strings
 * isRequired